luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 std::size_t size() const;
 ```

-: Returns the size of the ciphertext.
+Usage: Returns the size of the ciphertext.

 <br>